-Growth projections for this planning area assume that it will be built out by the end of the planning period.
+Growth projections for this planning area assume that it will be fully developed by the end of the 20-year planning period.
+Currently, the planning area is undeveloped with the exception of seven commercial businesses.
 With the exception of the Petroglyphs Trails Subdivision and the Santa Rosa development proposal, no development plans for lots within the project planning area were available for review.
-For planning purposes the water demand for the undeveloped parcels is estimated by developing a unit water demand based on the current zoning designation for the properties.